mauritssilvis/lesTools/README.md

 ### Module

-The `nearWallScaling` module facilitates the study of the near-wall scaling behavior of subgrid-scale models and other physical quantities that are based on the velocity field of incompressible turbulent flows [[6](#silvisetal2017), [7](#silvisverstappennd)].
+The `nearWallScaling` module facilitates the study of the near-wall scaling behavior of physical quantities that are based on the velocity field of incompressible turbulent flows.
+This module can, for example, be used to analyze the near-wall scaling behavior of subgrid-scale models [[6](#silvisetal2017), [7](#silvisverstappennd)].

 ### Usage